Last Updated on April 26, 2023 by Goya

 And if you’re interested in spending more time doing other stuff in Ljubljana, then you can just keep scrolling down, because I have some goodies for you (beware, some may still involve eating :)):

 No, I’m not trying to be cool, this is genuinely what it’s called.
 Stand-up paddling on a surfboard, also known as SUP, is an amazing way to wander about the city.
-It allows you to see the city from the unique perspective of the Ljubljanica river, while getting a nice tan, meeting your activity goal for the day and meeting the wildest residents of the city (check out these guys!):
+It allows you to see the city from the unique perspective of the Ljubljanica River, while getting a nice tan, meeting your activity goal for the day and meeting the wildest residents of the city (check out these guys!):

 We listened to her talk about where she grew up or where they went with friends after school.
 Which bridge was moved from here to there and how some of the locals are unhappy with its replacement.
 How the housing market changed over the last few years, pushing young families to the outskirts… Why nobody is wearing a mask (spoiler: it was not due to high vaccination rates, as we thought).

 And we really enjoyed that!
-It is the people (and the stories you cannot find written in books and guides), that makes a city a living, breathing entity of its own after all.
+It is the people (and the stories you cannot find written in books and guides), that make a city a living, breathing entity of its own after all.
 So, on that front, the tour was everything we could ask for and more.

 The one part that didn’t quite deliver, however, I have to admit, was the photos.
 So, if you like your pictures less on the blurry side, I would definitely recommend taking your own phone/camera (ideally in a waterproof case you can hang around your neck), or perhaps even your GoPro with you.